UMhlanga, KwaZulu-Natal: Demographics

 During apartheid, uMhlanga was a predominately white town, however now it is very diverse with people from various racial backgrounds and ethnic groups.
 78.9% speak English as their first language, 9.0% Zulu and 6.12% Afrikaans.
 There is also a sizable Portuguese population.

 The number of people from each racial group increased between 2001 and 2011.
 The number of white people increased from 11,523 to 12,925 while the percentage dropped from 74.9% to 53.3%.
 The number of black people increased from 1,770 to 4,147.
 The number of "Indians or Asians" increased from 1,953 to 6,353.
 The number of coloureds increased from 141 to 297.

 As of the 2011 census, the most black area is the new town centre area which is 24.1% black.
-The most white area is the northern coastal area of Greater Durban including the uMhlanga village which is 66.9% white.
+The most white area is the northern coastal area of Greater Durban including the uMhlanga Village which is 66.9% white.
 The most Indian area is the woodlands which is 46.0% Indian.
 The expensive new developments tend to have higher Indian populations than the average for uMhlanga while the lower cost developments tend to have higher Indian and black populations than the average.
-The older parts of uMhlanga tend to have higher white populations than the average.
+The older parts of uMhlanga (such as uMhlanga Village) tend to have higher white populations than the average.

 Sewage crisis

-Recently in 2022, the eThekwini Metro has faced a massive sewage problem due to failures in its water treatment plants which were further exacerbated by the April floods which destroyed several sewage infrastructure.
+In 2022, the eThekwini Metro faced a massive sewage problem due to failures in its water treatment plants which were further exacerbated by the April floods which destroyed several sewage infrastructures.

-uMhlanga is currently one of the worst affected areas in the metropolis with its beaches closed for a long period of time due to the high E-Coli levels found in the ocean water and this had serious repercussions on Umhlanga Rocks' tourism economy.
+uMhlanga was one of the worst affected areas in the metropolis, with its beaches closed for a long period of time due to the high E. coli levels found in the ocean water.
+This had serious repercussions on Umhlanga Rocks' tourism economy.

-The sewage crisis has been caused due to a pump station along the Ohlanga River that has been overflowing for several months, however on 23 November 2022, the eThekwini Metropolitan Municipality confirmed that the pump station was repaired in time for the festive season which brings in a lot of income for uMhlanga's economy.
+The sewage crisis had been caused due to a pump station along the Ohlanga River that had been overflowing for several months, however on 23 November 2022, the eThekwini Metropolitan Municipality confirmed that the pump station was repaired in time for the festive season, which brings in a lot of income for uMhlanga's economy.